-- HELOCs range from $10,000 to $500,000
+HELOC: $10,000 to $500,000

 - Comprehensive customer service: If you need help at any time during the process, you can get help online, over the phone or at your local branch.
 Whether you prefer in-person service or help from a distance, you get your pick.

+Fifth Third Bank offers various mortgage loans, as well as HELOCs and home equity loans.
 HELOCs can range from $10,000 to $500,000.
-You’ll make interest-only payments for the first 10-year draw period, then a 20-year repayment period with principal and interest after that.
+You’ll make interest-only payments for the first 10-year draw period, then payments on interest and principal for the following 20-year repayment period.

-When you use the debit card tied to your HELOC, you’ll earn 1 rewards point for every $3 you spend.
+When you use the debit card tied to your HELOC, you’ll earn one rewards point for every $3 you spend.
 You’ll also get a rewards bonus of 5,300 points after your first qualifying purchase.
 Points are worth 1 cent apiece and can be redeemed for cash back.

-How to apply
+How to get started

+You can start the application process for a Fifth Third HELOC or home equity loan over the phone at 1-866-671-5353 or at a local branch.
 You’ll share the purpose for the loan, how much you want to borrow and a little information about the property.
 You’ll also need to provide your name and contact information.

 Before you settle on the lender, however, be sure to shop around and compare rates and terms from several home equity lenders.

-How Bankrate Rates Fifth Third Bank
+How Bankrate rates Fifth Third Bank

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.